lapalme/pyrealb/README.md

 1. Update version number in `setup.cfg` (it should be the same as `python_version` in `src/pyrealb/utils.py` and at the beginning of this document).
 2. Run `docs/documentation.py` to update the version number in `docs/documentation.html`
+3. Commit pyrealb on GitHub
-3. `cd` into the directory with the `pyproject.toml` file (the same as this `README.md`)
+4. `cd` into the directory with the `pyproject.toml` file (the same as this `README.md`)
-4. Build the distribution package
+5. Build the distribution package
        `python3 -m build`
-5. Upload to PyPi the last version I.J.K
+6. Upload to PyPi the last version I.J.K
       `twine upload dist/*-I.J.K.*`
-6. Install new version from PyPI
+7. Install new version from PyPI
     `python3 -m pip install pyrealb --upgrade`

 ### Useful trick for debugging with breaking point and tracing in PyCharm